rook/rook/Documentation/Upgrade/rook-upgrade.md

 The `rook-ceph` helm chart upgrade performs the Rook upgrade.
 The `rook-ceph-cluster` helm chart upgrade performs a [Ceph upgrade](#ceph-version-upgrades) if the Ceph image is updated.
+The `rook-ceph` chart should be upgraded before `rook-ceph-cluster`, so the latest operator has the opportunity to update custom resources as necessary.

 !!! note
     Be sure to update to a [supported Helm version](https://helm.sh/docs/topics/version_skew/#supported-version-skew)